Mufti22/HospitalManagement/README.md

-# MedicalAutomation
+# Hospital Management
-Hospital Automation System in Java with PostgreSQL database
+Hospital Management System in Java with PostgreSQL database